-GUEST POST: Kyle G. Roesler, author of The Navel of the World, shares his experiences eating another Chilean national dish, the comforting pastel de choclo.
+EDITOR’S NOTE: Traveleater Kyle G. Roesler, author of The Navel of the World, shares his experiences eating Chile’s national dish of pastel de choclo.

 Comfort food, South American style.
 That’s how I think of pastel de choclo, a casserole-like dish that is common in many Andean countries.
 To wax a bit more poetic for a moment, pastel de choclo is more like a gold medal in culinary arts, its golden glow usually presented to the diner in a round casserole dish and it makes you feel like you must have done something good to be eating food as tasty as all this.